czbiohub-sf/cerebra/paper/paper.md

 _GenomePositions_ are then queried against the _genome interval tree_.
 If an overlapping interval is found we retrieve the peptide-level variant from this node of the _genome interval tree_.
-Peptide-level variants are converted to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
+Peptide-level variants are converted to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in accordance with the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
-The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.
+The output is a hierarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.

 Variant callers are known to produce a great deal of false positives, especially when applied to single-cell RNA-seq data [@Enge:2017].
 To address this concern we include the `--report_coverage` option.
 If indicated this option will report raw counts for variant and wildtype reads at each variant loci.
 We reasoned that variants with a high degree of read support are less likely to be false positives; this option is designed to give the user a greater degree of confidence in individual variant calls.

-We should stress that `find-peptide-variants` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
+We should emphasize that `find-peptide-variants` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
-Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in RNA-seq [@Huang:2017].
+Definitively reporting protein variants requires knowledge of alternate splicing, which represents an open problem in RNA-seq [@Huang:2017].
 For example, if a read picks up a variant in exon 2 of a given gene, we can report each of the potential spliceforms of that gene that contain exon 2, but we **cannot** infer which of those particular spliceforms are actually present in our sample (see \autoref{splice}).
 For the example shown in \autoref{splice} we would translate and report _t1_ and _t3_ as both of these contain exon 2.
 It is possible the sample does not actually express both of these spliceforms, however, determining the spliceform landscape of a sample from RNA-seq is outside the scope of this project.